janit/EzXmlSitemapBundle/README.md

 Notes:

-This works, but could use a lot more configuration options to be (sitemap index, proper multisite support, options for class limiting, etc.)
+This works, but could use a lot more configuration options to be (sitemap index, proper multisite support, options for class limiting, etc.) and removing hard coded values to configurations.

 Feel free to fork.